 Trail maintenance also included installing a new "weather-proof" bell box at the top of Hazard Peak.

 The new bell box replaced an older model that served many years but finally succumbed to the elements.
 The new style box uses a magnetic plate to hold the bells for easier picking.
 With the bells more visible, it is hoped that more riders will be encouraged to use them making the trails safer to all.

 Wednesday Trail Workers on Bishop Peak

 Installing a cattle guard part-way up the Bishop Peak Trail

-We Last Wednesday's Trail Workers numbered about a dozen and tackled several projects on the lower part of Bishops Peak.
+The Wednesday Crew numbered about a dozen and tackled several projects on the lower part of Bishops Peak.
 One group installed a "hinged center pole" on the trail just above the Highland Drive parking area.
 This center pole will help keep bikes and motorcycles out, while still allowing emergency crews to push a one-wheel gurney up the trail for rescues.

 The other group installed a cattle guard part way up the trail to prevent cattle from wandering up the trail toward the peak (see picture above).
 After a couple hours, the two groups were reunited to re-route a short trail that goes from the "lake", and I use that term loosely, to a climbing rock called "The Boulder in the Woods".
 They were all done by noon on a very productive morning!
 Thanks for all the volunteers that put in some hard work!

 From today's Wednesday Trail Crew, we had 15 volunteers, 7 hikers, 2 trail runners, 2 bikers and 4 rangers braving the heat to work on the Ocean View Trail in Irish Hills.